zephyrquest/smartblaze/README.md

    - Click on the "Register" button and fill in the required details, including a username and password.
    - If you already have an account, click on "Log In" and enter your credentials.

+### Configuration

+4. **Set the API key**
+   - In the application, go to Settings and set the API key you have obtained for each chatbot you want to use.

 ### Important Notes

 - **API Key**: Ensure you have obtained an API key from OpenAI or Google before using the chatbot functionality.
 - **Browser Compatibility**: For the best experience, use a modern web browser like Chrome, Firefox, or Edge.
+- **Certificate Issue**: If you encounter the issue where you are unable to configure HTTPS endpoint because no server certificate was specified when launching the application, you may check [this link](https://stackoverflow.com/questions/53300480/unable-to-configure-https-endpoint-no-server-certificate-was-specified-and-the) for the solution.